m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

-IECs from Mettl3ΔIEC mice as well as the wild-type littermate control mice were isolated as described in previous section.
+IECs from Mettl3ΔIEC mice and from wild-type littermate control mice were isolated as described in the previous section.
 Total RNAs were extracted with TRNzol universal RNA Reagen kits.
-Berrygenomics (Beijing, China) processed the total RNA and constructed the mRNA libraries, and subject them to standard illumine sequencing on Novaseq 6,000 system, and obtained >40 million Pair-end 150 reads for each sample.
+Berrygenomics (Beijing, China) processed the total RNA and constructed the mRNA libraries, and subjected them to standard Illumina sequencing on a Novaseq 6,000 system, obtaining >40 million pair-end 150 reads for each sample.
 Raw RNA-sequencing reads were aligned to the mouse genome (mm10, GRCm38) with STAR (v2.5.3a).
-Gene expression levels and differential analysis was performed with edgeR(v3.29.2).
-Genes were considered significantly differentially expressed if showing ≥1.5 fold change and FDR < 0.05.
+Gene expression levels were determined and differential analysis was performed with edgeR(v3.29.2).
+Genes were considered significantly differentially expressed if they showed ≥1.5-fold change and a false discovery rate (FDR) <0.05.
 Gene set analysis was performed and enriched pathways were obtained through online bioinformatics tools (metascape) and GSEA (v4.0.3).
-Pathway plot were gene-rated with R package ‘ggplot2’ (Li et al., 2017).
+Pathway plots were gene-rated with R package ‘ggplot2’ (Li et al., 2017).

 m6A RNA-IP-qPCR and m6A RNA-IP-Seq